alex-1134/hiphop_memory_game/README.md

-# Milestone Project: Interactive Frontend Development (HTML5 / CSS3 / JAVASCRIPT)
+# Milestone Project 2: Interactive Frontend Development (HTML5 / CSS3 / JAVASCRIPT)

 The aim of this project is to design and build a front-end interactive site that will respond to the user's actions.
 The user should be able to engage with the data and alter the way that the information is displayed.

-## Hip-hop Memory Game
+## Hip-Hop Memory Game

 The idea for this project is a simple memory game.
-The user gets 24 cards (12 pairs) and has to find all the pairs in the shortest time possible.
-Once they find a pair, the pictures are removed from the board.
+The user gets 16 cards (8 pairs) and has to match all the pairs.
+Once they find a pair, the pictures sta uncovered the board.

+You can view the deployed game [here](https://alex-1134.github.io/memory_game_milestone/)

 ## User Experience (UX)